-An in-depth study of the human body's physiological response to the stress of exercise.
+Anin-depth study of the human body's physiological response to the stress of exercise.
 Emphasis is on acute changes to the respiratory, cardiovascular, and muscular systems as well as long-term training adaptations to these systems and the underlying mechanisms.
-Laboratory work will introduce current assessments of strength, flexibility, and cardiopulmonary function.
 Prerequisites: EXSC 360.
+Corequisite: EXSC 460 A must be taken concurrently with EXSC 460.
+In the event that a student must withdraw from EXSC 460, they must also withdraw from EXSC 460 A. Students that wish to take the lecture component alone will require program authorization.
 3 hrs. lect.
-3 hrs. lab.
-4 crs.
+3 crs. .
+Offered Spring semester.